 - Dayless, the eponymous Conqueror in Shadow of the Conqueror.
 Even up to the end of his reign, old age did nothing to curb his lust for pretty young girls.
 It took a fall from power and total impotence to finally end his escapades.
 Amusingly, when he regains his youth twenty years later and sets out on his Redemption Quest, he becomes a Celibate Hero despite his body's angry protests and teenaged girls almost always being attracted to him.

 - Walder Frey in A Song of Ice and Fire.
-He's over ninety and on his eighth wife and has children, grandchildren and in at least one instance, great-grandchildren who are older than she is, or the last one at least of comparable age.
+He's over ninety and on his eighth wife and has children, grandchildren, and at least one great-grandchild who are as old as or older than she is.
 Neither age nor marriage stops him from leering at any woman to cross his path.
 Made even clearer in the series:

 Walder Frey (to Catelyn Stark): Fifteen years old, she is.
 A delicate little flower... and the honey's all mine.

 - Jubal Harshaw, in Stranger in a Strange Land and other Robert A. Heinlein works, is a bit of this with Chivalrous Pervert.

 - Viceroy's Pride: Right before Dan leaves for Twilight, Henry Ibis advises him to find some nubile, naive natives and seduce them.
 He literally and explicitly sees Dan as a Stock Light-Novel Hero.
 Dan is disgusted that this is what Ibis is worried about on a mission to save the Earth when they were just discussing how Dan could be tortured or killed.

 - Emperor Henrick of The Witchlands is a middle-aged man who's a tad more interested in teenage Safi than having an arranged marriage with her justifies.